rclone/rclone/docs/content/bisync.md

 Behavior of `--resilient` may change in a future version.

+### --recover

+If `--recover` is set, in the event of a sudden interruption or other un-graceful shutdown, bisync will attempt to automatically recover on the next run, instead of requiring `--resync`.
+Bisync is able to recover robustly by keeping one "backup" listing at all times, representing the state of both paths after the last known successful sync.
+Bisync can then compare the current state with this snapshot to determine which changes it needs to retry.
+Changes that were synced after this snapshot (during the run that was later interrupted) will appear to bisync as if they are "new or changed on both sides", but in most cases this is not a problem, as bisync will simply do its usual "equality check" and learn that no action needs to be taken on these files, since they are already identical on both sides.

+In the rare event that a file is synced successfully during a run that later aborts, and then that same file changes AGAIN before the next run, bisync will think it is a sync conflict, and handle it accordingly.
+(From bisync's perspective, the file has changed on both sides since the last trusted sync, and the files on either side are not currently identical.)
+Therefore, `--recover` carries with it a slightly increased chance of having conflicts -- though in practice this is pretty rare, as the conditions required to cause it are quite specific.
+This risk can be reduced by using bisync's ["Graceful Shutdown"](#graceful-shutdown) mode (triggered by sending `SIGINT` or `Ctrl+C`), when you have the choice, instead of forcing a sudden termination.

+`--recover` and `--resilient` are similar, but distinct -- the main difference is that `--resilient` is about _retrying_, while `--recover` is about _recovering_.
+Most users will probably want both. `--resilient` allows retrying when bisync has chosen to abort itself due to safety features such as failing `--check-access` or detecting a filter change. `--resilient` does not cover external interruptions such as a user shutting down their computer in the middle of a sync -- that is what `--recover` is for.

 ### --backup-dir1 and --backup-dir2

 As of `v1.66`, [`--backup-dir`](/docs/#backup-dir-dir) is supported in bisync.